simonmichael/hledger/hledger/Hledger/Cli/Commands/Close.md

 in personal accounting you probably will not need this but it could be useful if you want to see the accounting equation (A=L+E) balanced.

-In all modes, the defaults can be overridden:
+In all modes, the following things can be overridden:

 - the transaction descriptions can be changed with `--close-desc=DESC` and `--open-desc=DESC`
-- the account to transfer to/from can be changed with `--close-acct=ACCT` and `--open-acct=ACCT`
+- the account to transfer to and from can be changed with `--close-acct=ACCT` and `--open-acct=ACCT`
 - the accounts to be closed/opened can be changed with `ACCTQUERY` (account query arguments).
 - the closing/opening dates can be changed with `-e DATE` (a report end date)